DMTF/Redfish-Interop-Validator/README.md

 LogPath - (string) Path with which to generate logs in Timeout - (integer) Interval of time before timing out SchemaSuffix - (string) When searching for local hard drive schema, append this if unable to derive the expected xml from the service's metadata
+HttpProxy - Proxy for http gets (untested)
+HttpsProxy - Proxy for https gets (untested)

+Additional options are available for cached files and CacheMode = [Off, Prefer, Fallback] -- Options for using a cache, which will allow a user to override or fallback to a file on disk during a resource call on a service
+CacheFilePath = Path to cache directory
+PayloadMode = [Default, Tree, Single, TreeFile, SingleFile] -- Options for the target of validation, allowing to specify a file or specific URI and traversal behavior
+PayloadFilePath = Path to URI/File

-Once the above details are updated for the system under test, the Redfish Interop Validator can be triggered from a command prompt by typing the below command:
+Once the above details are updated for the system under test, the Redfish Interop Validator can be triggered from a command prompt by typing the below command, with the option of verbosity:

-python3 RedfishInteropValidator.py <profile> -c config/config.ini
+python3 RedfishInteropValidator.py <profile> -c config/config.ini (-v)

-Where profile is the Interop Profile in question.
-There is additionally a --schema option, which would allow to specify a schema to validate the profile itself against, to validate that it is in fact a properly formatted profile to Redfish specification.

-Alternatively, all of these options are available through the command line.
-A configuration file overrides every option specified in the command line, such that -c should not be specified.
-In order to review these options, please run the command:
+Alternatively, all of these options are available through the command line. __A configuration file overrides every option specified in the command line, such that -c should not be specified.__  In order to review these options, please run the command:

-python3 RedfishInteropValidator.py -h
+python3 RedfishInteropValidator.py -h (-v)

 In order to run without a configuration file, the option --ip must be specified.